ASL Lessons | Bookstore | Library | ASL University Main ►

 That version starts with an "open 8" and moves to the side and closes into a normal 8 handshape.

 The sign CAT uses just one hand for most everyday conversation.

 I sometimes use two hands when I'm feeling dramatic and/or signing stories to young children but that is about it.

 Also see: "KITTEN"

 * Want to help support ASL University?
 It's easy:

-* Another way to help is to buy something from Dr. Bill's "Superdisk."
+* Another way to help is to buy something from Dr. Bill's "Bookstore."